 Le Terroir Daronton is a cooperative winery that includes about 200 winegrowers in the Southern Rhone.
 They don’t make a generic “Cotes du Rhone”; instead, they focus on village-designated wines.
 These villages include famous ones like Gigondas and Chateauneuf du Pape.
 They also include less well-known crus like Seguret, Visan, and this bottle from Roaix.

 This is a classic and lovely Cotes du Rhone Cru, closer in style to Gigondas than Chateauneuf du Pape.
 Aromas of toasted lavender and driftwood and core minerality on the nose.
-Medium bodied with iron-flecked plum notes, typical of high-altitude Grenache.
-Tannins are a bit astringent, so a decanter would be called for.
-For a food pairing, Sicilian caponata or Pasta alla Norma would be lovely.
+Medium-bodied with iron-flecked plum notes, typical of high-altitude Grenache.
+Tannins are a bit astringent, so a decanter is recommended.
+For a food pairing, Sicilian caponata or Pasta Alla Norma would be lovely.
 For a French meal, Hachis Parmentier (Shephards Pie) would do the trick nicely.